microsoft/service-fabric-observer/Documentation/Observers.md

 ## AppObserver
 Observer that monitors CPU usage, Memory use, and Port use for Service Fabric Application services (processes).
 This observer will alert (SF Health event) when user-supplied thresholds are reached.
+Please note that this observer should not be used to monitor docker container applications.
+It is not designed for this task.
+Instead, please consider employing [ContainerObserver](https://github.com/GitTorre/ContainerObserver), which is designed specifically for container monitoring.

 ### Input
 JSON config file supplied by user, stored in